-Note: Although parts of it are outdated, it might still be interesting to check the interactive Learn Module that introduces the Pilot.
-Find it next to the documentation on Automation Engine's documentation web page.
+Note: Although parts of it are outdated, it might still be interesting to check the interactive eLearning Module that introduces the Pilot.
+Find it on the Esko Blended Learning platform.

 3.1.
 Containers (introduction)

 A Container is a network share that contains data that Automation Engine can work with.
 Containers can be located on your Automation Engine server or on another computer in the same LAN (Local Area Network).